jricher/secevent/draft-ietf-secevent-subject-identifiers.md

 Confidentiality and Integrity
 -----------------------------
-This specification does not define any mechanism for ensuring the confidentiality or integrityi of a Subject Identifier.
+This specification does not define any mechanism for ensuring the confidentiality or integrity of a Subject Identifier.
 Where such properties are required, implementations MUST use mechanisms provided by the containing format (e.g., integrity protecting SETs or JWTs using JWS {{?RFC7515}}), or at the transport layer or other layer in the application stack (e.g., using TLS {{?RFC8446}}).

 Further considerations regarding confidentiality and integrity of SETs can be found in Section 5.1 of {{!RFC8417}}.